Scar Camouflage FAQ

 What results can I expect?

-Blending, not erasing.
+Expectations should be Blending, not erasing.
 The scar won’t disappear completely, but its contrast should be reduced.
 Final results vary based on scar type, skin tone, and healing.
 A realistic goal is making the scar less noticeable, not invisible.

 What is the downtime?